Skip to main content

 How Rental Property Income Is Classified in Arizona Trust Accounting

 When a trust holds rental property, the trustee needs clear rules for handling the money that comes in.
-This statute establishes that rent payments and amounts received for lease cancellations or renewals are income, while refundable deposits like security deposits are principal until the trustee's obligations under the lease are satisfied.
+Rent payments and amounts received for lease cancellations or renewals are income.
+Refundable deposits like security deposits are principal until the trustee's lease obligations are satisfied.

 Title 14, TRUST ADMINISTRATION